$D=5$ Rotating Black Holes in Einstein-Gauss-Bonnet Gravity: Mass and Angular Momentum in Extremality: Rotating black holes in pure quadratically extended gravity

-The physical interpretation of above inequalities is not clear and deserves future investigation from point of view of effective field theory.
+The above inequalities suggest that the validity of the WGC requires to exclude the centrifugal force.
+Since electric charges can arise from the angular momenta in higher dimensions in the Kaluza-Klein perspective, this strong statement clearly deserves future investigation from point of view of effective field theory.
+Furthermore, the thermodynamical properties appear to be very similar between the RN and rotating black holes and we therefore would like to make a comparison.
 In appendix \ref{app:stability}, we review the thermodynamic instability analysis for both the RN and Kerr black holes in five dimensions.
 For both black holes, one can consider grand canonical ensemble whose Gibb's free energy depends on temperature $T$ and $\Phi$ (or $\Omega$).
 For both solutions, the specific heat $C_\Phi$ or $C_\Omega$ at fixed electric potential $\Phi$ or angular velocity $\Omega$ are negative for the whole black hole parameter space, indicating both black holes are thermodynamically unstable in the grand canonical ensemble.

 For the canonical ensemble whose Helmholtz free energy depends on temperature $T$ and $Q$ (or $J$).
 There is a critical mass $M^{\rm crit}(Q)$ or $M^{\rm crit}(J)$ such that when $M^{\rm ext} \le M<M^{\rm crit}$, the specific heat $C_Q$ or $C_J$ are both positive, and they change sign to become negative when $M> M^{\rm crit}$.
 However this does not imply that the system is thermodynamically stable when $M<M^{\rm crit}$, since the charge capacitance $\widetilde C_T$ and ``angular momentum capacitance'' $\widehat C_T$ both have the opposite sign to the relevant specific heat, namely \cite{Monteiro:2008wr,Monteiro:2009tc} \be {\rm RN:}\qquad C_Q \widetilde C_T<0\,;\qquad\qquad {\rm Kerr:}\qquad C_J\widehat C_T<0\,. \ee Since the products are of the finite order, perturbative corrections can not reverse their sign.
 This implies that both RN and Kerr black holes are thermodynamically unstable in the canonical ensemble as well and their instabilities are parallel.